-NOTICE IS HEREBY GIVEN that the State of California ("State") on behalf of the Golden State Tobacco Securitization Corporation ("Corporation") has not filed with the Municipal Securities Rulemaking Board ("MSRB") a complete Annual Report with respect to the Bonds as required by the Continuing Disclosure Certificates ("Disclosure Certificates") identified on the attached Exhibit 1.
-The Corporation is required by such Disclosure Certificates to file an Annual Report no later than April 1 of each year and include in such Annual Report audited financial statements if available.
-If audited financial statements are not available at the time the Annual Report is required to be filed the Annual Report shall include unaudited financial statements.
+NOTICE IS HEREBY GIVEN that the State of California ("State") has not filed with the Municipal Securities Rulemaking Board ("MSRB") a complete Annual Report with respect to the above-named Bonds as required by Section 3 of the Continuing Disclosure Agreement ("Agreement"), dated July 8, 2003.
+The State is required by such Agreement to file an Annual Report no later than April 1 of each year and include in such Annual Report audited financial statements if available.
+If audited financial statements are not available at the time the Annual Report is required to be filed, the Annual Report shall include unaudited financial statements.

 At the time of this filing, the State Controller expects the State's Annual Comprehensive Financial Report for the Fiscal Year Ended June 30, 2020 (the "2020 Annual Comprehensive Financial Report") to be released after June 30, 2021, and unaudited financial statements of the State for the fiscal year ended June 30, 2020 ("2020 unaudited financial statements") to be prepared after April 30, 2021.
 When the 2020 Annual Comprehensive Financial Report is released, it will be available on the website of the State Controller and filed by the State Treasurer on the Electronic Municipal Market Access ("EMMA") website of the MSRB.
-If the 2020 unaudited financial statements are prepared, the State expects that it will promptly file such unaudited financial statements on the EMMA website of the MSRB.
+If the 2020 unaudited financial statements are prepared, the State Treasurer expects that it will promptly file such unaudited financial statements on the EMMA website of the MSRB.